jpatter/DSX_Local_Workshop_V12/README.md

 # DSX Local Workshop V1.2
 In this workshop you will learn how to develop and deploy applications in DSX Local.
-The workshop has been divided into several stand-alone parts for those who are interested in a certain development tool or a certain deployment task.
+The workshop has been divided into several stand-alone parts for those who are interested in a specific development tool or deployment task.

 ## About this repository
 This repository contains several lab subfolders.
 Some labs include notebooks and data, while others have additional instructions that are located in the *Lab Instructions* folder.

 ## Prerequisites
 1. Knowledge of analytics.
 These labs do not teach you the basics of analytics or how to implement analytics in R, Python and SPSS.
-The purpose of this workshop is to provide hands-on experience with analytics tools and deployment functions in DSX.
+The purpose of this workshop is to provide hands-on experience with analytics tools and deployment functions in DSX Local.
-2. To run this workshop you need an instance of DSX Local.
+2. To run this workshop you need an instance of DSX Local V1.2.
 3. Download the [DSX_Local_Workshop.zip](https://github.com/SidneyPhoon/DSX_Local_Workshop/blob/master/DSX%20Local%20Projects/DSX_Local_Workshop.zip?raw=true).

 ### Setting up lab projects in DSX Local